 A furniture designer from Matlock, Derbyshire, Gavin has lent his hand to a number of different skills, from furniture to houses, and everything in between.
 Inspired by a childhood experience with a bonsai tree, and constantly encouraged throughout his life, Gavin finally made growing furniture his full time profession.
 He now lives in Wirksworth, Derbyshire, with his loving wife Alice, and their full-time boss, Lina, the lurcher. – “I just wanted to grow a cube.”

 Like Gavin, Alice is also a Derbyshire native, and left for the bright lights of London at 18.
-After a degree in English & German at Oxford Brookes University, Alice eventually began work in Financial Print, working in the City of London, Frankfurt, Paris and New York coordinating the publication of prospectuses.
+After a degree in English & German at Oxford Brookes University, Alice eventually began work in Financial Print, working in the City of London, Frankfurt, Paris and New York.
 Following the post 9/11 economic downturn, freelance English Teaching at companies as diverse as Deutsche Bundesbank, Proctor and Gamble, T Systems, Siemens & SEB was an obvious choice.

-Two years as VSO volunteer (2003 – 2005) at a Teacher Training College in Guangxi, China, teaching English using Communicative Methodologies, HIV/ AIDS Education, and Environmental Awareness was followed by a short time in Manchester (Lipper, Reuters) and then a return to Derbyshire.
-A prolonged time in Export Administration & Supply Chain for various companies (shipping Concrete Mixers, Razors, Plastic Bags, Cookers) and then an escape from the shackles of full time employment means that Alice now works in various jobs simultaneously: growing cut flowers, teaching German, various aspects of project coordination, and now working on developing our community’s online presence.
-Alice’s role at Full Grown encompasses social media, export documentation, and speaking to customers and media, and generally trying to help keep everything running smoothly.
+Alice now works in various jobs simultaneously: growing cut flowers, teaching German, and now working on developing our community’s online presence.
+But for us, Alice’s role encompasses social media, export documentation, and speaking to customers and media, and generally trying to help keep everything running smoothly.

 Having studied criminology at the University of York, growing furniture was not the obvious path to follow for Ed.
 However, following a phone call and a meal with Gavin, this is what he did, and, despite having no background in art, design, or horticulture, has flourished with Full Grown, so much so he is now our Field Manager, in charge of not only the production side, but also the more important job of ensuring the workforce is happy and healthy.
 He is also constantly available to shatter the peace of the Derbyshire countryside with Hip-Hop. – “I got involved pretty much on a whim really.
 It was a cool concept, and I needed a job, so I thought I’d go along for the ride.
 It didn’t take me long to fall in love with the idea however, and almost three years later I’m still here, still just as passionate about the project.
 It’s just too good an idea not to do, and I feel incredibly lucky to be a part of such an incredible thing.”